sebastien46/kunzisoft-hardware-key-driver/README.md

   a FIDO2 Discoverable Credential (aka a Resident Key).
 - `byte[] credential_0`, `byte[] credential_1`,  through `byte[] credential_<numCredentials>`: FIDO Credential IDs, as provided by the Authenticator being used.
 The response will pertain to one of these credentials if any are provided.
+- `byte[] clientData`: As in credential creation, this is a 32-byte optional array that helps to avoid replay attacks.

 After the user's action, the Key Driver activity will return extras: